semrush/intergalactic/website/docs/data-display/bar-horizontal/bar-horizontal.md

 Important points to keep in mind when presenting data as a bar chart:

 - The axes should be clear to the user from the chart name.
-However, in cases where the graph name is not enough, you can denote the axes.
+However, in cases where the chart name is not enough, you can denote the axes.
 - Don't use too many colors to represent values.
-One color or shades of the same color shall be sufficient for your tasks.
-However, you can always select a value if necessary.
+One color or shades of one color is enough.
+However, you can always highlight a value if necessary.

 @## Usage

 **Horizontal bars are best used when:**

-- the names of compared values are long (for example, names of categories or countries);
+- the names of compared categories of values are long (for example, names of countries);
-- you need to compare more than 10 values;
+- you need to compare more than 10 categories of values;
-- you need to denote value for each unit of measure.
+- you need to label value for each category to measure.

 **Horizontal bars are not recommended when:**

-- you need to display a trend (use Line chart instead);
+- you need to display a trend (use [Line chart](/data-display/line-chart/) instead);
-- you need to compare information for a certain period of time (use Vertical bar chart or [Line chart](/data-display/line-chart/) in this case);
+- you need to compare data for a certain period of time (use Vertical bar chart or [Line chart](/data-display/line-chart/) in this case);
-- compare category values if they ALL ADD up to 100% (use [Donut chart](/data-display/donut-chart/)).
+- compare category values if they all add up to 100% (use [Donut chart](/data-display/donut-chart/)).

 **Horizontal bars help you compare data in the following cases:**